Previous

 Meals allowance

-This provides you with £10.12 per week throughout your course (government rate of £2.53 per meal) we limit you to £3.38 per day to help you spread the money throughout the week.
+This provides you with £16.00 per week throughout your course (government rate of £2.61 per meal made up to £4 per day from discretionary bursary).
 You can top this up with your own money.

-If you’ve been awarded a meals allowance just scan or show your college ID card at the till and staff will tell you if you don’t have enough money left.
+If you’ve been awarded a meals allowance just scan or show your college ID card.

 Meals allowances only start once a bursary application is fully approved and you are enrolled – it will be shown on your bursary summary page.